 5. “About Me”:

-This activity works best for seniors who don’t have dementia or those in the earliest stage of dementia.
+About Me works best for seniors who don’t have dementia or those in the earliest stage.
 It’s a great one-on-one activity that asks simple questions about birth, education, family, career, hobbies, special interests, goals, and dreams, and requires written answers.
-A long-term project that is private.
-You can create printed pages (word document) and put them in a binder.
+This is a long-term project that is private.
+You can create printed pages and put them in a binder.
 Plan for quiet time and provide comfortable, individual workspaces.

 Unless you choose to make it a group activity.
-Tweek it, and in a group take turnings ask each person where they were born and making a list on the board–you’ll see where people come from.
+Then you’ll want to tweek it a bit.
+Take turns asking each person where they were born and make a list on the board–you’ll see where people come from.
 Ask about education and list answers–how many went to college?
-What were favorite subjects?
-Who earned degrees, etc. This may connect people who didn’t know the person they sit with at meals comes from the same city or went to the same university.
+Favorite subject?
+Who earned degrees?, etc. This may connect people who didn’t know the person they sit with at meals was born in the same city or went to the same university.

 - Journal: Write daily entries in a notebook.
 Staff or volunteers may be required to help residents who are not able to write answers.
 You could also create pages with general, open question or a sentence to complete.
 Example: “Today I went on a Scenic Drive with my friends.
 We went to…. and saw…” or “My Favorite activity today was: Because:” or “In Book Club, we read….
 Reasons I like this story:”